FIBT World Championships 2011: Two-man

-Switzerland's duo of Ivo Rüegg and Cedric Grand are the defending world champions.
+Switzerland's duo of Ivo Rüegg and Cédric Grand are the defending world champions.
 Germany's André Lange and Kevin Kuske are the Olympic champions.
 Grand and Lange retired after the 2010 Winter Olympics.

 Four-man

 The Olympic and World champions are the American foursome of Steven Holcomb, Justin Olsen, Steve Mesler, and Curtis Tomasevicz.

 Two-woman

 The British duo of Nicole Minichiello and Gillian Cooke are the defending World Champions.
 Canada's Kaillie Humphries and Heather Moyse are the Olympic champions.
 Minichiello will not compete this season to injuries sustained during the 2010 Winter Olympics.
 Humphries and Moyse won Canada's first ever World Championship medal in women's bobsleigh with their bronze medal performance.

 Skeleton

 Men

 Switzerland's Gregor Stähli is the defending World champion.
 Canada's Jon Montgomery is the Olympic champion.

 Women

 Germany's Marion Thees (Trott until summer 2010) is the defending World champion.
 Britain's Amy Williams is the Olympic champion.